 Alsobrook v.
 UPS Ground Freight (U.S. District Court, Western District of Tennessee).
 Represented UPS in a four-plaintiff hostile environment, race and retaliation jury trial brought under Title VII and Section 1981.
 Plaintiffs alleged a hostile environment and sought damages in excess of $10 million.
 After a two-week trial, the jury returned a complete defense verdict.

 Willie Homer Stephens, Guardian ad Litem for Lillian Colvin v.
 CSX Transportation (Hampton County Circuit Court, South Carolina).
 Represented CSX in a three-week jury trial in which the plaintiff alleged that CSX's negligence in operating one of its trains and in failing to clear vegetation at a crossing in Hampton County, S.C., resulted in an accident that caused brain damage.
 During closing arguments, plaintiff's counsel requested actual and punitive damages in excess of $40 million.
 The 12-person jury returned a unanimous defense verdict in favor of CSX.
-The South Carolina Supreme Court later affirmed in part, reversed in part and remanded this case for a new trial.
+The South Carolina Supreme Court later affirmed in part, reversed in part and the case ultimately settled.

 Musburger Ltd. v.
 Meier (Cook County Circuit Court, Illinois).
 Retained approximately 45 days before trial to represent a prominent entertainment lawyer in a commercial jury trial with a Chicago radio personality.
 Defendant brought a $15 million counter-claim against our client for malpractice and breach of fiduciary duty.
 The jury returned a verdict in favor of our client.